What is home appliance insurance?

 How much does home appliance insurance cost?

 The cost of home appliance insurance varies, depending on the value of your appliances and the insurance provider you choose.
-Monthly premiums can start from as low as £1.49 for a standalone policy.
+Insurance providers may need proof of purchase for your appliances, which can confirm their value which will be reflected in your premiums.

 Frequently asked questions